spacetelescope/stdatamodels/docs/source/jwst/kwtool/keyword_dictionary.rst

 Data model paths
 ----------------

-The heirarchical structure in which the of the keyword dictionary definitions are nested has in practice been considered the "data model path" (or sometimes referred to as the "data model name').
+The hierarchical structure in which the keyword dictionary definitions are nested has in practice been considered the "data model path" (or sometimes referred to as the "data model name').
 Practically this is used for: